 During each wellness exam, our DVMs and Vet Techs will perform a “nose-to-tail” evaluation of your pet—examining his/her vision and hearing, vital signs, test the joints and muscles, check for any lumps or growths on the body, recommend adjustments to diet and more.

 Multi Pet Discount

 If you have more than one pet, we can accommodate you!
 We even offer a multi pet discount when you make an appointment!
-To receive the discount, you must call to schedule first, and we can see up to three (3) pets per visit.
-If you have more than 3 pets you’ll need to make more than one trip, but you’ll still get the discount for all of them.
+We can see up to three (3) pets per visit unless appointment availability allows for more.
+When scheduling your next appointment, ask our team if it would be appropriate to schedule a visit for multiple pets at once.

 Wellness through the Life Stages

 Maintaining the health of your pet requires more than a annual visit for a checkup.
 It includes understanding the needs of your pet as it transitions through its life stages.
 At Ann Arbor Animal Hospital we follow a protocol designed to help you manage the health needs of your pet through these stages in order to promote optimal health.